-The report covers the 12 month period beginning at the commencement of the nominal bushfire season ie, 1 October of the previous calendar year through to 30 September.
+The report covers the 12 month period beginning at the commencement of the nominal bushfire season ie, 1 October of the previous calendar year through to 30 September of the current year.
 The report is then due to IPART by 31 October.

-For the purpose of this document a bushfire is 'a general term used to describe fire in vegetation, including grass fire', as defined by the NSW Rural Fire Service.
+For the purpose of this document a bushfire is 'a general term used to describe fire in vegetation, including grass fire', as defined by the NSW Rural Fire Service.2

 [This template provides the base level of information required by IPART.
-The ENO may add any information or commentary as they see fit to supplement this base information.]
+The ENO may add any information or commentary as they see fit to supplement this base information.]3